onaret/G2G-Simulator/README.md

 * **nb_cpu**, _int_ : number of available CPU to use

-See the script in paper/parse_paper_dataser.R to plot the result
+See [here](http://www.oliviernaret.com/g2g-sim-visualizer) for the results visualization

 # OPTION 2: Simulate a single genome-to-genome (G2G) association case